-Now the OD-DASmic coherence results in the form of contour plots on the x/D-Sr plane are presentd.
+Now the OD-DAS{mic} coherence results in the form of contour plots on the x/D - Sr plane are presented.
 A dashed white line indicates the axial position of the reference OD probe.
 The same format will be used for all the coherence plots.
-First, consider the evolution of the OD-DASmic coherence as the OD probe moves transversely from the jet lip line to a position outside the jet flow.
-Figure 8 shows this evolution for the OD probe at x/D = 3.0 for four radial positions of the OD.
-Also shown in the figure, below the transverse distance, is the probe location in terms of a similarity coordinate (y-D/2)/x.
+First, consider the evolution of the $OD\text{-}DAS{mic}$ coherence as the OD probe moves transversely from the jet lip line to a position outside the jet flow.
+Figure 9 shows this evolution for the OD probe at x/D = 3.0 for four radial positions of the OD.
+Also shown in the figure, below the transverse distance, is the probe location in terms of a similarity coordinate (y - D/2)/x.
 This provides an indication of the relative location of the probes in the jet shear layer as the downstream distance changes.
-For reference, at (y-D/2)/x = 0.1, the axial turbulence intensity has fallen to 50% of its maximum value near (y-D/2) = 0.0 (see Davies).
+For reference, at (y - D/2)/x = 0.1, the axial turbulence intensity has fallen to 50% of its maximum value near (y - D/2)/x = 0 (see Davies [26]).
 With the OD probe close to the lip line (y/D = 0.48), a peak coherence of 0.06 is measured.
 This peak occurs about two jet diameters upstream of the probe location and at Strouhal number Sr = 0.6.
 One might suspect calibration errors for the mismatch between the coherence peak location and the probe locations, but, as discussed below, this is not the case.
 As the OD probe moves outside the jet flow, the coherence strengthens and its peak location moves toward the probe location.
 At y/D = 1.18, the coherence peaks at 0.25.
 Further movement of the probe outside the jet leads to a smaller coherence as the probe moves outside the region of peak noise emission.
 It is notable that, with the OD probe outside the jet, the peak coherence occurs exactly at the axial location of the OD probe.
-This indicates that the microphone array is properly aligned and calibrated, and that the spatial lag seen in Fig. 8 is connected to the jet flow field.
-As shown by Bogey and Bailly, the ray path connecting a point inside the jet to a point outside the jet is not a straight line; rather, it is bent inside the jet because of the gradients mean velocity and speed of sound.
-As a result, the time delay $\tau_m(\vec{\xi})$ used in the beamforming (Eq.
-1) is different from that calculated using a straight ray path.
-This can cause shifting and blurring of focus from its intended position.
+This indicates that the microphone array is properly aligned and calibrated, and that the spatial lag seen in Fig. 9 is connected to refraction of the sound waves by the mean jet flowfield.
+As shown by Bogey and Bailly [27], the ray path connecting a point inside the jet to a point outside the jet is not a straight line; rather, it is bent inside the jet because of the gradients of mean velocity and speed of sound.
+As a result, the time delay $\tau_m(\boldsymbol{\xi})$ used in the beamforming [Eq.
+(1)] is different from that calculated using a straight ray path.
+This can cause a shifting of the focus from its intended position, as well as blurring of the focal point.